 Welcome!
-We are a cooperative of family farmers in Idaho (with a couple of nearby neighbors!) who work together to produce the widest diversity of locally-adapted seeds we can!
-Currently we have 17 small-scale family farmers growing 243 varieties of vegetables, herbs, flowers, and fruits for our bioregion!
+We are a cooperative of family farmers in the Intermountain West who work together to produce the widest diversity of locally-adapted seeds we can!
+Currently we have 26 small-scale family farmers growing 243 varieties of vegetables, herbs, flowers, and fruits for our bioregion!

 Many of our growers are certified organic, but several are too small and/or don’t own the land they farm, which makes certifying impractical.
 All of our growers follow organic practices, which means our seeds are being grown in low-input systems that more closely mirror most home gardens.
 Our seeds often perform better than industrially-grown seeds in organic gardens, because a lot of the industrial varieties are bred for high-input systems, with lots of chemical fertilizers and pesticides.

 We believe genetically modified organisms (GMOs) pose significant threats to our agriculture, culture, and democracy itself and we do not grow or sell GMO seeds.
 We have taken the SAFE SEED PLEDGE:

 - We don’t chemically treat our seeds.